 Why the feel of the “Flow” is so joyful?

-Every time we achieve strong purification, concentration, attention, and insights through meditation, doing a task, learning a dance, or even rock climbing, we achieve some sort of unification through creativity.
+Every time we achieve strong purification, concentration, attention, and insights through meditation, doing something, learning a dance, or even rock climbing, we achieve some sort of unification or connection through our creativity.
 This unification might be initially a very simple form of mind and body first and then to the object of passion.
 If the object of passion is emptiness (meditation), then strong feeling of nirvana, vastness, and infinite space is achieved.
-If the object of passion is a bicycle, a surfboard, or even dance, then the third part of unification is with that object.
+If the object of passion is a bicycle, a surfboard, or even dance, then the third part of unification or connection is with that object.

 In the process of all these, the mind lets go and moves with the Flow of moment (focus is on the present) which becomes imagery, a doorway to another state of being, boundless space, timelessness, vast love, compassion, a sense of greater intuitive harmony; the sense of transience or transcendental state becomes a kind of ecstasy.
 To merge and unify would be the end of journey.